S3-working-group/s3-practical-guide/docs/all.md

 **A clear understanding of people’s area of responsibility and autonomy enables greater efficiency, effective collaboration, and agility throughout an organization.**

 To make better use of their limited time, energy, and resources, people in organizations distribute work between them by creating roles or forming teams, units, or departments.
-In the process they are explicitly or implicitly defining <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> - distinct areas of responsibility and autonomy.
+In the process they are explicitly or implicitly defining <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> - distinct areas of responsibility and autonomy.

 Any role or team’s purpose is to contribute towards the overall purpose of the organization by taking care of a specific organizational need.
 Inadequately defined domains typically lead to stakeholders having different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work suffers because of missed dependencies, double work, or work not done at all.